ray-x/ray-x-old.github.io/_posts/2020-10-12-alacritty-multi-session-with-neovim.md

 ---

-# Tmux is a standard way of run multiple tab/session/windows in Alacritty, But
+# Tmux is a standard way, there is an alternative:

 If you are a user of neovim, you can use nvim to do terminal buffer management Check this:
 ![Alacritty multi-sessions](https://raw.githubusercontent.com/ray-x/ray-x.github.io/master/img/in-post/2020-10-alacritty.jpg)

 Do not need to worry bugs in tumx regarding fonts display, keybinding......
+To start nvim/vim in terminal mode, simply run `nvim -c ':term'`